Contrasting Aeva Technologies (AEVA) & Its Rivals

 Analyst Ratings

-This is a summary of recent ratings and price targets for Aeva Technologies and its rivals, as reported by MarketBeat.com.
+This is a summary of current recommendations for Aeva Technologies and its peers, as reported by MarketBeat.

 |Sell Ratings